microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/StateMachine.State.OnEventGotoStateAttribute.md

 Attribute for declaring a goto state transition when the state machine is in the specified state and dequeues an event of the specified type.

+Attribute for declaring a goto state transition when the state machine is in the specified state and dequeues an event of the specified type.

 ```csharp
 [AttributeUsage(AttributeTargets.Class, AllowMultiple = true)]
 protected sealed class OnEventGotoStateAttribute : Attribute